jfbamorim/FioriDevelopment/README.md

 # FioriDevelopment
 Fiori Applications Development

 The first application is an easy one.
-For the development two tables were created:
+On the backend (Eclipse + ADT + BTP Free Trial account), for this development two tables were created:
 - ZTORDERS_HEADER
 - ZTORDERS_ITEM
 At this point, the freestyle Fiori application will show a master list with the